 This story was first published on August 7th 2008.

-The original photographs of the accident were taken by Nicholas Griffin from Roundstone and were previously available on the O’Dowds Seafood Bar & Restaurant website.
+The accident’s original photographs were taken by Nicholas Griffin from Roundstone and were previously available on the O’Dowds Seafood Bar & Restaurant website.

-Even without the fake image, the photo sequence was sure to be a popular message board topic and inbox filler and, indeed, it circulated vigorously well before some unknown prankster added the last altered image.
+Even without the fake image, the photo sequence was sure to be a popular social media topic and inbox filler, and, indeed, it circulated vigorously well before the unknown prankster added the last altered image.

 And it does show a real event that occurred in 2004 at a pier at Roundstone, in Galway, Ireland.
 At the time, the event was described by a Roundstone blogger, thusly: